-Information Sheet for Introductory Statistics Math-D010.21Z / CRN 01525 Instructor: Teck Ky Day and Time: Lecture via Zoom T & Th 9:00 PM-11:15 PM.
-Office Hours via Zoom: Tuesday and Thursday from 5:15 PM to 6:15 PM You will receive an invitation from Zoom for my office hours.
-Please check your email for the invitation.
+Information Sheet For Introductory Statistics MathD10-15Q / CRN 24951 Instructor: Teck Ky Day and Time: Lecture T & Th 6:30 PM-8:45 PM.
+Room: S55 Office Hours via Zoom: Tuesday and Thursday from 5:00 PM to 6:00 PM You will receive an invitation from Zoom for my office hours on Tuesday and Thursday.
+Please check your email for the invitation from Zoom.

-Text: Statistics: Understanding Uncertainty, (Fourth Edition) Frank Soler Labs: Will be given after the meeting on Zoom Calculator: I recommend that you buy TI-83 or TI-+84 for this course.
+Text: Statistics: Understanding Uncertainty.
+(Fourth Edition) Frank Soler Labs: Will be given in the Mathlab Recommended Calculator: CASION fx-991EX